jobbrIO/docs/dev/tooling.md

 2. Check PIP (The Python Package manager)

-    The Pagage manager should be installed, just check with the command `pip --version`:
+    The package manager should be installed, just check with the command `pip --version`:

     ```
     C:\Users\michael>pip --version